DocFX/symfony-website-checklist/README.md

         - UTF-8 charset.
         - A canonical markup for SEO (`<link rel="canonical" href="{{ url(app.request.attributes.get('_route'), app.request.attributes.get('_route_params')) }}">`).
         - Overridable blocks for all of these.
-6. Your /templates directory should at least contain:
+6. Your `/templates` directory should at least contain:
    - `admin`
    - `common`
    - `front`
    - `registration`
    - `security`
    - `base.html.twig`
+7. Make sure **all** the files and directories under `/templates` use snake_case only for their filenames.

 ## 4. Produce your models